speedscale/speedscale-cli/README.md

-# codename-litespeed
+# speedscale CLI

-NOTE: This name is just a placeholder.

-codename-litespeed is a container-centric, capture and replay CLI tool.
+`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).

-TODO: Insert asciinema video here showing codename-litespeed in action.
+TODO: Insert asciinema video here showing speedscale in action.

-## Why use codename-litespeed?
+## Why use speedscale?

 - Visualize inbound / outbound network communication.
 - Understand the relationship between an application and its external dependencies.